tomtung/soft3.ts/README.md

 This is a software implementation of a 3-D graphics engine by [Yubing Dong](https://github.com/tomtung/) for course [CSCI 580 - 3-D Graphics and Rendering](http://www-bcf.usc.edu/~saty/edu/courses/CS580/f14/) in the Fall 2014 semester.

-See [demo](https://tomtung.github.io/CS580/).
+For an online demo, see [demo](https://tomtung.github.io/CS580/).
+To run this HTML application locally, you need to start an HTTP server.
+For example, if you have Python installed, in the folder simply run

+	python -m SimpleHTTPServer

+then visit [localhost:8000](http://localhost:8000/) in your browser.

 ## Build

-To generate `js/app.js`:
+When `*.ts` files are modified, it is necessary to regenerate `js/app.js`:

 	tsc -d --out js/app.js --target ES5 ts/app.ts